Students who have not followed the course Language and culture of the Indo-Europeans are advised to purchase and study the reader of that course.

 Lecture and seminar

-Written examinations, half-term (50%) and final examination (50%).
-If the weighted average is insufficient, there is a resit for one or both examinations at the end of the course.
+Written examinations with open questions, half-term (40%) and final examination (60%).
+If the weighted average is insufficient, there is a resit for both examinations at the end of the course.